 Tools to Bring

 The most important tool is a garden rake with heavy tines, also a lightweight mattock and shovel.
-Use the rake to rake the piles and loosen up the gravel.
-Use the mattock or shovel to dig material from the pile to make raking easier.
+Use the mattock or shovel to loosen up the piles of gravel and then use the rake to look for topaz.
 You may wish to share heavy tools, but each person should have a rake.
 You may wish to bring your own screen (mesh no larger than 3/8" or you will lose some good topaz) if the gravel is dry.
 Most people have their best luck with screening, but it is slow.
 A small hand rake and rock hammer with good point, and a small canister for your finds are also helpful tools.
 Bring appropriate clothing, water, sunscreen, and insect repellant.
 Wear boots (with good traction), gloves, hat for the sun, possible coat for cold weather, and rain gear.
-Afternoons often cloud up and we have thunderstorms.
+Afternoons often cloud up and here are frequent thunderstorms.

-I may have a mechanical or power shaker on site.
-During the season, I will also have a portable restroom on site.
+We may have a mechanical or power shaker on site.
+During the season, we will also have a portable restroom on site.
 There are no other facilities.

 If you wish, you may also bring an empty 5-gallon bucket to take home a bucket of gravel that you dig.

 Keep in mind if you are with a club, not everyone will be able to find stones.
-I will do my best to show everyone how to dig and where to look, but it remains that someone will not find any decent topaz.
-I recommend you determine a way to split up stones I release so that everyone may get a sample or two.
+We will do my best to show everyone how to dig and where to look, but it remains that someone will not find any decent topaz.
+We recommend you determine a way to split up stones we release so that everyone may get a sample or two.

 You are welcome to keep all smoky quartz you find.
 Some of these have schorl tourmaline needles and others are good for faceting.
 If a smoky quartz has a topaz attached, it falls under the rules for topaz.

 The mine opens at 9 AM and closes at 4 PM (or earlier in the event of bad weather).
-I will give you a briefing prior to opening.
+We will give you a briefing at 9 AM prior to any digging.
 At closing time, bring your finds to me to have them assessed.
-I will determine which one(s), if any, will be released.
+We will determine which one(s), if any, will be released.

-You are always welcome to visit and observe the operations when we are on site.
+You are always welcome to visit and observe the operations whenever we are on site.
 You do not have to participate but may just watch if you like.
-In that case, I may or may not have gravel for sale.
-I plan to have sufficient gravel for clubs or persons who have arranged in advance to visit, but may not have additional bags.
+In that case, we may or may not have gravel for sale.
+We plan to have sufficient gravel for clubs or persons who have arranged in advance to visit, but may not have additional bags.

-CUTTING IS TEMPORARILY UNAVAILABLE.
+CUTTING IS TEMPORARILY UNAVAILABLE except through a few local cutters.
 When available and if you would like, we can have your stones cut.
 Cutting fees are about $ 5.00 a finished carat and cutting takes about 5 months.
 (Stones are shipped overseas).
 Many styles are available, including matched pairs for earrings.
 Krystle is also setting stones for customers and is very good at putting together nice pieces.
 See her if you would like some jewelry made from your stones.